|

 behaviour usually disappears.

-care, and of course it is good for the cat too.
+care, and of course it is good for your cat too.
 But if you simply cannot

 find the time, do not worry too much, you can always spend time with your